adamposledni/mindsphere-sdk-dotnet/README.md

 To put new time series data into the MindSphere either predefined class or anonymous type can be used.

-Name the properties same as the variables in the MindSphere or add Newtonsoft *JsonProperty* atributes.
+Name the properties same as the variables in the MindSphere or add *MindSphereName* atribute.
 Otherwise the deserialization would fail.

 ```csharp